sheffield-bioinformatics-core/wrangling-genomics/_episodes/05-automation.md

 We've also used `for` loops in previous lessons to iterate one or two commands over multiple input files.
 In these `for` loops, the filename was defined as a variable in the `for` statement, which enabled you to run the loop on multiple files.
 We will be using variable assignments like this in our new shell scripts.

-Here's the one you wrote for running Trimmomatic on all of our `.fastq` sample files:
+Here's the one you wrote for running Trimmomatic on all of our `.fq` sample files:

 ~~~
 $ for infile in *_R1.fq.gz